BrightcoveOS/App-Cloud-Demos/parameterized-feed/README.md

 This template demonstrates how to create a parameterized content feed using the [Google Weather API][1].

+## Core Concepts

+* Passing a runtime variable to a [parameterized content feed][2]

+## Usage

-To create a parameterized feed, first define the parameters in your content feed URL inside App Cloud Studio:
+To create a parameterized feed, first define the URL in App Cloud Studio:

 ```
 http://www.google.com/ig/api?weather={"zip":"90210"}